wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 Below illustrates the functionality of the checkIncomeRecurrence method through a sequence diagram <br>
 <br>
 <img src="./Diagrams/Recurrence/addRecurrenceEntrySD.png" alt="addRecurrenceEntrySD" width="800"/> <br>
-Note that recurrence frequency is either 1 day (daily), 1 month (monthly) or 1 year (yearly). <br>
-Since checkSpendingRecurrence method follows the same sequence as checkIncomeRecurrence method, the diagram is omitted for brevity.
+Since checkSpendingRecurrence method follows the same sequence as checkIncomeRecurrence method, the diagram is omitted for conciseness.

 Functionality: <br>
-1. Checks `lastRecurred` attribute of `recurringIncome`/`recurringSpending` against the current date via `LocalDate.now`
+1. Checks `lastRecurred` attribute of `recurringIncome`/`recurringSpending`(ie. entry to check) against the current date via `LocalDate.now()`
-2. According to the type of recurrence, check if enough time has passed between the 2 dates
+2. According to the type of recurrence, loops `lastRecurred` with the frequency incrementally
-3. Adds additional recurring entries into the `IncomeList`/`SpendingList` if needed.
+3. Adds a recurring entry each time into the `IncomeList`/`SpendingList` if date is still of the past.

-Note: <br>
-Parameter `isAdding` is illustrated in the sequence diagram above in the opt condition.
-It allows the method to add entries to list if set to `true`, it may be set to false when used for backlogging
+4. isAdding is set to `true` for recurrence updating to allow adding of entries, it may be set to `false` for backlogging as seen later to only update `lastRecurred` attribute to the latest possible recurring date to be checked against in the future for recurrence updating

 ##### RecurrenceFrequency enumeration
-The `RecurrenceFrequency` enumeration is used to determine the type of recurring entry of `EntryType` and its child classes <br>
+The `RecurrenceFrequency` enumeration is used to determine the type of recurring entry of `EntryType` and its child classes, stored in the `recurrenceFrequency` attribute <br>
 Enumeration constants:
-+ `NONE`: Represents a none recurring entry
++ `NONE`: Represents not recurring entry
 + `DAILY`: Represents a daily recurring entry
 + `MONTHLY`: Represents a monthly recurring entry
 + `YEARLY`: Represents a yearly recurring entry